SwedbankPay/developer.swedbankpay.com/resources/test-data.md

 ## Failure Testing

-For testing errors in transactions there are two different methods.
-The first method is performed through 3-D Secure, and the second method is for testing errors thorugh spesific amounts.
+There are two different ways of testing Card Payments error scenarios.
+You can test 3-D Secure errors using our 3-D Secure emulator, or you can use specific amounts set to trigger errors in our test environment.

 ### 3-D Secure Method